xiaoliang314/lw_coroutine/README.md

 lw_coroutine
 ============
-There is only one bp.h file, which is similar to protothread, but uses a completely different implementation mechanism.
+There is only one bp.h file, which is similar to protothread, but uses a different implementation mechanism.
 It is implemented using switch-goto and has the following advantages over protothread:

 * Lowest resource usage, use only 1 byte for state preservation
 * bp supports yield in switch, but protothread does not support (only gcc compiler support, but poor portability)